MilaGrishkova/Portfolio/📝Unterrichtsmaterialien/💻SuperColliderII/05/Readme.md

+# Sky

-is is a music runner game, made as a part of my experience with Motion Capture/Qualisys-Unity-SDK , Unity 3D and SuperCollider.
+This is a music runner game, made as a part of my experience with Motion Capture/Qualisys-Unity-SDK , Unity 3D and SuperCollider.
 The player controls the game by moving the marker.
 Motion data is captured by Motion capture in Unity.
 The player plays in real-time.

 Here is how it’s done: data (marker positions) is sent to the SuperCollider from Unity.
 This data generates the pitch of a sounding note (Frequenz).
 And in SuperCollider the sound is synthesized by using a programming language.